 The generator offers 3000 starting watts and 2600 running watts of total power output.

-This makes it a good choice for RV as this amount of power is sufficient to handle even the most consuming appliances.
+That makes it a good choice for RV as this amount of power is sufficient to handle even the most consuming appliances.

 These include a 15,000 BTU air conditioner found in the larger travel trailers.